hefhuman/MIS/README.md

   - List of Users :x:

 **Todo List Done**
-+:heavy_check_mark: Account type Input box in add personnel must be dropbox and data must be from database.
++ :heavy_check_mark: Account type Input box in add personnel must be dropbox and data must be from database.

 **Todo List**
 + :pushpin: Account type Input box in add user must be same of personnels account type dropbox and data must be from database.